distributed-system-analysis/pbench/docs/API/V1/inventory.md

 `/api/v1/dataset/contents/<dataset><path>` to request a JSON response document describing the directory contents.

+`503`   **SERVICE UNAVAILABLE** \
+The server has been disabled using the `server-state` server configuration setting in the [server configuration](./server_config.md) API.
+The response body is an `application/json` document describing the current server state, a message, and optional JSON data provided by the system administrator.

 ## Response body

 The `application/octet-stream` response body is the raw byte stream contents of